Many or all companies we feature compensate us. Compensation and editorial

 • Overpayments must be applied in a way that benefits you financially.

-Many lenders don’t just set payment due dates, they set cutoff times as well.
-If your payment isn’t made by, say, 8:00 p.m. the day it’s due, it’s considered late.
-You could be charged your lender’s full late payment penalty just for being a few minutes behind.
+Many lenders set not just payment due dates but cutoff times: If you don’t make your payment by a specified time—say, 8 p.m. the day it’s due—it’s considered late.
+Your lender could assess a full late payment penalty if you pay just a few minutes after that time.

-To better illustrate how this could impact you, imagine that you pay $100 toward your student loans.
-If your lender has a mandatory minimum $15 late fee, that means you’ll pay a 15% penalty for submitting your payment on or after 8:01 p.m.
+To better illustrate how this could affect you, imagine paying $100 toward your student loans.
+If your lender has a mandatory minimum $15 late fee, you’ll pay a 15% penalty for submitting your payment on or after 8:01 p.m.

 An image showing the impact of potential late fees prior to protections